LarsTjernstrom/Website/README.md

-# Websiteeditor
+# WebsiteEditor and WebsiteProvider

 Suite of two apps allowing to create surfaces with blending points and attach the result from different applications in the blending points.

-Note: Websiteeditor only wraps responses where the response resource is `Json` (not null) with a session.
+Note: WebsiteEditor only wraps responses where the response resource is `Json` (not null) with a session.

 ## Requirements